wombleton/gitlaw-nz/acts/R/Reserve Bank of New Zealand Act 1989.md

     (2) Every trustee commits an offence who makes a statement to the Bank in relation to its obligations to the Bank, including providing an attestation, knowing it to be false or misleading in a material particular.

-    Section 157ZW: inserted, on 10 September 2008, by [section 17][647] of the Reserve Bank of New Zealand Amendment Act 2008 (2008 No 59).
+    Section 157ZW: inserted, on 10 September 2008, by [section 17][649] of the Reserve Bank of New Zealand Amendment Act 2008 (2008 No 59).

 ##### 157ZX Penalties for offences

-*   (1) Every deposit taker who commits an offence under [section 157ZR(a)][352] is liable, on summary conviction,---
+*   (1) Every deposit taker who commits an offence under [section 157ZR(a)][352] is liable, on conviction,---

     *   (a) in the case of an individual, to imprisonment for a term not exceeding 18 months or to a fine not exceeding $200,000, or both; or

     *   (b) in the case of a body corporate, to a fine not exceeding $2,000,000\.

-    (2) Every deposit taker who commits an offence under any other provision in [section 157ZR][352] or [157ZS][353] is liable, on summary conviction,---
+    (2) Every deposit taker who commits an offence under any other provision in [section 157ZR][352] or [157ZS][353] is liable, on conviction,---

     *   (a) in the case of an individual, to imprisonment for a term not exceeding 12 months or to a fine not exceeding $100,000, or both; or

     *   (b) in the case of a body corporate, to a fine not exceeding $1,000,000\.

-    (3) Every director who commits an offence under [section 157ZV][356] is liable, on summary conviction, to imprisonment for a term not exceeding 12 months or a fine not exceeding $100,000, or both.
+    (3) Every director who commits an offence under [section 157ZV][356] is liable, on conviction, to imprisonment for a term not exceeding 12 months or a fine not exceeding $100,000, or both.

-    (4) Every trustee who commits an offence under any provision in [section 157ZW][357] is liable, on summary conviction, to a fine not exceeding $200,000\.
+    (4) Every trustee who commits an offence under any provision in [section 157ZW][357] is liable, on conviction, to a fine not exceeding $200,000\.

-    Section 157ZX: inserted, on 10 September 2008, by [section 17][647] of the Reserve Bank of New Zealand Amendment Act 2008 (2008 No 59).
+    Section 157ZX: inserted, on 10 September 2008, by [section 17][649] of the Reserve Bank of New Zealand Amendment Act 2008 (2008 No 59).

+    Section 157ZX(1): amended, on 1 July 2013, by [section 413][451] of the Criminal Procedure Act 2011 (2011 No 81).

+    Section 157ZX(2): amended, on 1 July 2013, by [section 413][451] of the Criminal Procedure Act 2011 (2011 No 81).

+    Section 157ZX(3): amended, on 1 July 2013, by [section 413][451] of the Criminal Procedure Act 2011 (2011 No 81).

+    Section 157ZX(4): amended, on 1 July 2013, by [section 413][451] of the Criminal Procedure Act 2011 (2011 No 81).

 #### Miscellaneous

-*   Heading: inserted, on 10 September 2008, by [section 17][647] of the Reserve Bank of New Zealand Amendment Act 2008 (2008 No 59).
+*   Heading: inserted, on 10 September 2008, by [section 17][649] of the Reserve Bank of New Zealand Amendment Act 2008 (2008 No 59).

 ##### 157ZY Matters relating to regulation-making powers under this Part